 - When will I learn the results?
 How will they be communicated to me?

 - Who will explain the results to me?

-- What further tests will be necessary if the results indicate cancer?
+- What other tests will I need if the barium enema finds evidence of cancer?